Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 Cordless vs corded clippers

 The vast majority of modern dog clippers are both corded and cordless but there are some which are just corded.
-Having a cordless dog clipper has clear advantages by being highly portable and gives the owner the ability to clip their dog’s hair anywhere.
+Having a cordless dog clipper has clear advantages by being highly portable and gives the owner the ability to clip their dog’s hair at home or anywhere.
 However, it does come at the cost of power as the lithium-ion battery inside can not compare with the power and rotations per minute of a motor-powered through the AC.

 If you’re a professional groomer, owner of several dogs that you want to groom in one session, a groomer in a rescue centre or an owner of a dog with particularly thick or problematic coats then we thoroughly recommend going for a more expensive corded pet clipper as you will need the constant power it provides.